linkerd/website/linkerd.io/content/2/features/telemetry.md

 ### Traffic (Requests Per Second)

 This gives an overview of how much demand is placed on the service/route.
-As with success rates, `linkerd routes --o wide` splits this metric into EFFECTIVE_RPS and ACTUAL_RPS, corresponding to rates after and before retries respectively.
+As with success rates, `linkerd viz routes --o wide` splits this metric into EFFECTIVE_RPS and ACTUAL_RPS, corresponding to rates after and before retries respectively.